 DevOps Trends to Watch in 2017

 2016 was great.
 We have witnessed a great number of technologies and trends in the past years.
 Like Docker v1.12 was released, AWS got some powerful instances types, and the hybrid cloud (both private and public) became the first choice for enterprises and many more trends.

 Here in this blog, I am going to share some latest DevOps trends of 2017.

-But first let me give you an introduction to DevOps.
-DevOps actually the collaboration of Development and Operation team to work together like one unit rather than working the old traditional way which was Agile methodology where the development and operation team worked individually to develop any software or fulfil the services.
+But first, let me give you an introduction to DevOps.
+DevOps actually the collaboration of Development and Operation team to work together like one unit rather than working the old traditional way which was Agile methodology where the development and operation team worked individually to develop any software or fulfill the services.

 Ideally, the old traditional method consume time.
 It lacked the understanding between the team of software development, leading it to customer dissatisfaction.
 Almost, we are now adopting DevOps as culture for more fast, efficient and reliable software delivery.